Counterfeit medicines online: International cooperation

 With the launch of Operation Pangea in 2008, for the first time illegal online pharmacies were targeted at the international level.
-In particular, the operation targeted three main components used by illegal websites: the ISP (Internet Service Provider), the payment systems and the delivery service.
+In particular, the operation targeted three main components used by illegal websites: the Internet service provider) the payment systems and the delivery service.

 Along the years the operation gained notable momentum as the number of the participating countries rose from 10 to more than 80 in 2011.
 The four operations Pangea carried out between 2008 and 2011 led to always increasing number of arrests and seizures all around the world.
 In 2011 Pangea IV was the largest operation of its kind, involving 165 agencies and leading to the seizure of 2.4 million illicit and counterfeit pills originating from 43 countries; the shutting down of 13,500 websites and the inspection of 45,000 packages.

 Due to the almost unlimited possibilities offered by cyberspace, purchasing pharmaceuticals over the Internet is easy while, on the contrary, tracing the various phases within the distribution chain can be difficult.
 It is for this reason that cooperation among different law enforcement agencies in different countries becomes essential.